- Not quite the right one?

 Details & fit

-- We would love to help you find your perfect size.
+We would love to help you find your perfect piece.

 Partnering with over 600 artisans from all over Mexico, designer Cristina Lynch creates collections that tell the story of the country's heritage through breezy, floral-embroidered shift dresses and ruffled blouses. 💡 FUN FACT: Every Mi Golondrina garment is hand-stitched in small villages of Mexico by artisans who are paid fare wages.